Melvin42/Darkly/SQL_Injection_Members/Resources/Readme.md

 Unknown column 'A' in 'where clause'
 ```

-If we copy that in google, we can find that is a mySQL error
+If we copy that in google, we can find that is a mySQL error.
 So we can try to insert/inject a part of sql request to show the database.

 _But how and what?_

 The UNION command allow us to concat multiple requests.
-To forge our injection we have to put a ID first follow by UNION and a second command.
+To forge our injection we have to put an ID first, follow by UNION and a second command.

 A classic in sqli is to use SELECT to display _information_schema.tables_